ahysing/encyclopediabot-demo/documentation/README-en.md

 ## Prerequisites

 Le's start developing.
 But some things must be in place before we can start.
-Please install the software listed beloww
+Please install the software listed below

 - [.NET Core SDK](https://dotnet.microsoft.com/download) version 2.1